SFDM: Robust Decomposition of Geometry and Reflectance for Realistic Face Rendering from Sparse-view Images: Introduction

 \section{Introduction}

 3D human face reconstruction finds widespread applications in various fields, including game design and film production.
 Developments in neural rendering techniques have shown promising performance and advantages in synthesizing photo-realistic images for complex scenes~\cite{mildenhall2021nerf,barron2021mip,muller2022instant,tancik2023nerfstudio}.
-Alongside these advancements, there has been a great deal of research on reconstructing head and facial attributes from images using implicit neural representations~\cite{gafni2021dynamic,park2021nerfies,xu2023deformable,park2021hypernerf,zheng2022avatar}.
-By addressing the shortcomings of traditional explicit methods~\cite{li2017learning,pavlakos2019expressive} based on the 3D Morphable Model (3DMM)~\cite{blanz2023morphable}, such as reliance on mesh resolution and challenges in handling topological changes.
-These methods demonstrate their effectiveness in 3D face reconstruction from low-view images~\cite{xu2023deformable}, expression transfer~\cite{athar2022rignerf,hong2022headnerf,lin2023single}, and animations~\cite{zheng2022structured,zheng2022avatar,giebenhain2023learning}.
+Concurrently, a surge of research focusing on head and facial attribute reconstruction from images via implicit neural representations~\cite{gafni2021dynamic,park2021nerfies,park2021hypernerf,zheng2022avatar} has emerged.
+These innovative approaches address the limitations associated with traditional explicit methods, such as those based on the 3D Morphable Model (3DMM)~\cite{blanz2023morphable}, which struggled with issues like dependency on mesh resolution and difficulties in managing topological variations.
+Furthermore, implicit neural representation methods demonstrate their effectiveness in 3D face reconstruction from low-view images~\cite{xu2023deformable}, expression transfer~\cite{athar2022rignerf,hong2022headnerf,lin2023single}, and animations~\cite{zheng2022structured,zheng2022avatar,giebenhain2023learning}.